Skip to main content

 Starting an incident

-1. Acknowledge the incident on PagerDuty and decide if the alerts you have received and their impact constitute an incident or not.
+1. Acknowledge the incident on PagerDuty or Slack and decide if the alerts you have received and their impact constitute an incident or not.
 Incidents generally have a negative impact on the availability of tenant services in some way or constitute a cyber security incident.
 Problems such as our billing smoke tests failing may indicate a tenant-impacting problem but do not in themselves constitute an incident.

 2. Document briefly which steps you are taking to resolve the incident in the #paas-incident Slack channel.
 If the situation impacts tenants, escalate to the person on communication (comms) support using PagerDuty so they can communicate with tenants.